 I buy "Greased Lightning."
 It comes in a spray bottle, spray it on and let it soak overnight.
 It will take the burned on grease off.
 (04/18/2010)

 What really works to clean cooked on grease off pans?
-It seems like I have tried everything, cream of tarter/vinegar, baking soda/vinegar, baking soda/water, Dawn and Ajax.
+It seems like I have tried everything, cream of tartar/vinegar, baking soda/vinegar, baking soda/water, Dawn and Ajax.
+Right now my house smells of vinegar so bad my chest burns from breathing it.
+Please help.